ParadigmFoundation/kosu-monorepo/packages/kosu-docs/docs/overview/governance.md

 Voters on the winning side can individually claim winnings by calling the `claimWinnings` [method](https://docs.kosu.io/kosu-system-contracts/ValidatorRegistry.html#claimwinnings) with the `challengeId` as a parameter.

-The split payout awarded to voters is distributed proportionally according to each voter's _vote weight_, which is the number of _Kosu_ tokens committed by an individual voter as a proportion of total tokens committed by all winning voters.
+The split payout awarded to voters is distributed proportionally according to each voter's _vote weight_, which is the number of Kosu tokens committed by an individual voter as a proportion of total tokens committed by all winning voters.

 ## Voting
-Any holder of _Kosu_ tokens, even if staking as a Validator or Poster, may choose to vote during a challenge period with their tokens.
+Any holder of Kosu tokens, even if staking as a Validator or Poster, may choose to vote during a challenge period with their tokens.
 The voting process uses a commit-reveal scheme to hide voter decisions and ensure that voters do not switch their vote based on the winning outcome.

 ### Committing
 The _commit period_ begins as soon as a challenge is made and lasts the number of blocks specified in the `constructor`.
 During the commit period, voters signal their vote with the `commitVote` [method](https://docs.kosu.io/kosu-system-contracts/Voting.html#commitvote) and the following parameters:

 -   `_pollId`: Poll index to act upon
 -   `_vote`: Hash encoded vote (i.e. for a binary poll, 0 signifies 'against' and 1 signifies 'in favor')
--   `_tokensToCommit`: Number of tokens comitted to vote
+-   `_tokensToCommit`: Number of Kosu tokens comitted to vote

 In order to generate the Hash encoded vote (the `_vote` parameter in the `commitVote` method), the kosu voting library provides the `encodeVote` [method](https://docs.kosu.io/kosu.js/classes/voting.html#encodevote).
 This methods accepts two parameters: `_voteOption` which is a 0 or 1 signifying 'against' or 'in favor', and `_voteSalt` which is a randomly generated string of numbers.
 The `encodeVote` method encodes the vote by hashing the Option and the Salt, creating the Hash encoded vote that is submitted as the `_vote` parameter in `commitVote`.

 ### Revealing
 The reveal period begins on the same block that the commit period ends.
 A vote needs to be committed _and_ revealed in order to count.
 The `revealVote` [method](https://docs.kosu.io/kosu-system-contracts/Voting.html#revealvote) is used to reveal a vote and accepts `_pollId`, `_voteOption`, and `_voteSalt` as parameters.
-If the vote Option (0 or 1) and vote Salt (randomly generated string of numbers) submitted with `revealVote` produce the same Hash that was previously committed by the voter during the commit period, the vote is considered valid.
+If the vote otion (0 or 1) and vote salt (randomly generated bytes) submitted with `revealVote` produce the same Hash that was previously committed by the voter during the commit period, the vote is considered valid.
 Once the reveal period is over and the poll is finalized, the `totalRevealedTokens` and `totalWinningTokens` [methods](https://docs.kosu.io/kosu-system-contracts/Voting.html#totalrevealedtokens) can be called (both have `_pollId` as the only parameter) to see the total number of votes revealed and the number of votes revealed on the winning side.